 A gift is funds or property voluntarily given to the university without expectation of return or compensation on the part of the donor.

-The Gift or Sponsored Program document can provide assistance determining the difference between a sponsored program and a gift.
+The Gift or Sponsored Program page can provide assistance determining the difference between a sponsored program and a gift.
 For further accounting purposes related to gifts, please see Policy FI0315.

 Sponsored Programs vs. University Contracts